Aagadu

-Released on 19 September 2014 in 2000 screens globally, Aagadu opened to decent critical reception and debuted with a positive response at the box office.
-Due to unfavourable word of mouth and competition from new releases, Aagadu ended up collecting a distributor share of 349.6 million globally and was declared a box-office bomb due to the high costs involved.
-However, Aagadu crossed the US$1 million mark at the United States box office in two days including its previews, which was considered a remarkable feat.
-The film was dubbed into Tamil as Idhu Dhaanda Police and Malayalam as Pokkiri Police.

 Plot

-Shankar is an orphan raised by a sincere police officer named Rajarao.
-His son Bharath accidentally kills a kid, and Shankar takes the blame on him.
-Shankar is imprisoned, and Rajarao warns him not to meet him again.
+Shankar, an orphan is raised by a sincere police officer Raja Ram.
+When Raja's son Bharath accidentally kills a kid, Shankar takes the blame for him.
+Shankar is imprisoned, and Raja warns him not to meet him again.
 After graduating, Shankar is employed as a circle inspector of police.
 He is popularly referred to as "Encounter" Shankar because of his track record as an encounter specialist.

-Shankar is transferred to Bukkapatnam town in Tadipatri, Ananthapur district.
+Shankar is transferred to Bukkapatnam town in Tadipatri, Anantapur district.
 He is assigned the task of halting the illegal businesses of Damodar, an influential crime boss whose dream project is to build a power plant.
 Using his wits, Shankar destroys all the three main businesses of Damodar by befriending and trapping their respective in-charges: Lion Seenu, Ferocious Firangee and Super Sampangi.
-The three become Shankar's allies in the result.
+The three become Shankar's allies in the aftermath.
 He brings a stay on the power project by bringing a few vital witnesses before the court of law, thereby earning Damodar's ire.
 On a parallel note, Shankar loves a sweet shop owner named Saroja who reciprocates his feelings at a later point of time.

-A person named Shekhar approaches Shankar, and through him, he informs Mallikharjun, the local Superintendent of Police, that he is the witness of the murder of environmentalist Prakash by Damodar.
+A person named Shekhar approaches Shankar, and through him, he informs Mallikarjuna Rao, the local Superintendent of Police, that he is the witness of the murder of environmentalist Prakash by Damodar.
 Damodar influences all the witnesses including Shekhar before Shankar could arrest him.
-He later learns that Raja Rao's son Bharath, the previous district collector, killed himself and his wife, who was a friend of Prakash, because of defamation and personal attacks when Bharath tried to stop the power project.
+He later learns that Raja's son Bharath, the previous district collector, killed himself and his wife, who was a friend of Prakash, because of defamation and personal attacks when Bharath tried to stop the power project.